Artwork approval process in pharma: 5 best practices

 Data from the US Food and Drug Administration (USFDA) revealed that in a six-month period, it recorded 455 recall notices.
 Interestingly, 51% of those were due to mislabeling, and 13% were as a result of faulty packaging.

-A standardized artwork approval process will save you a lot of time and compliance headaches.
+A standardized artwork approval process provides a reliable framework for reviewing packaging and promotional materials.
+It will also save you a lot of time and compliance headaches.
 Trust me.

 Here are the main benefits of designing a well-defined workflow: